HIDEAGEM is an experimental

 At each nesting level, The Gem Files would be embedded in a random set of bits that is a random size relative to the available embed capacity.

-The Gem Files would be encrypted with blueberry, then with kiwi, then embedded in the cover image using apple as the final/initial password.
+, then embedded in the cover image using apple

 In order to verify if a single password brute-force attempt was valid on a Gem Image, an attacker would then need to also brute-force the password/key of every random-looking Gem File extracted by the initial password brute-force attempt, recursively, until the number of bytes extracted from a Gem File are too small to try to extract from (or they find the hidden Gems).